MATERIALS:

 than a magnet)

-The magnet needs to be pretty powerful to hold on the fridge.
+the magnet needs to be pretty powerful to hold on the fridge.

-- OPTIONAL: glitter glue, sequins or sparkles
+- Optional: glitter glue, sequins or sparkles

-- OPTIONAL: wiggly eyes
+- Optional: wiggly eyes

 - Use yellow water color paint to paint your doily yellow.
-This
+This is going to be the halo.

-- Put the doily onto a scrap piece of paper when painting to keep your
+- Put the doily onto a scrap piece of paper when painting to keep your work area clean.

 - This step is very easy for even the youngest children